 Hello and welcome to the website of the Leintwardine Village Hall and Community Centre (known as the Leintwardine Centre for short).

-Leintwardine is a village in north Herefordshire, population around 400 souls, about 8 miles from the delightful town of Ludlow.
-But if you got here via the Leintwardine Online website, you’ll know all that.
+Leintwardine is a village in north Herefordshire, population around 900 souls, about 8 miles from the delightful town of Ludlow.

 So what is the Leintwardine Centre?
-In short, it’s two buildings – the former village school and the next door Reading Room (see About The Centre for more history) – which have been converted into the village’s community centre, offering a large hall with room for 90 plus a 35-seater meeting room, both with their own catering facilities.
-Office space is also available for rent.
+In short, it’s three buildings – the former village school (comprising the Main Hall and the Old School Room behind) and the next door Reading Room (see About The Centre for more history) – which have been converted into the village’s community centre.
+Together these buildings offer

-If you’d like to know more about the Centre and its activities or would be interested in hiring the hall or the reading room for a party, renting office space, or indeed starting up a group or society of your own, click on the above tabs.
+If you’d like to know more about the Centre and its activities or would be interested in hiring the hall for a party, a wedding or event, renting office space, or indeed starting up a group or society of your own, click on the above tabs.